 - WP Induction/Stepping Stones Programme

 - Attendance and Progression Monitoring & Follow-up programmes

 - Tuition in College Writing Centre

 - Access to a Study Skills Tutor

 - Access to Academic Mental Health Tutor

+- Access to bespoke Support Tutor

 The project will address the following target groups: students from lower income families, students from Quintile 1, students with a disability, adult learners and young males from lower income families.
 Participants will be identified as follows: students in receipt of College Bursaries, mature (over 21 on entry) students, young males from lower income families.